flatlayer/flatlayer-js-sdk/docs/svelte.md

 - `displaySize` (optional): Intended display size as `[width, height]`.
 - `lazyLoad` (optional): Enable lazy loading of images.
 Default: `true`.
 - `blurRadius` (optional): Blur radius for the image placeholder.
 Default: `40`.
+- `fallbackSrc` (optional): URL of a fallback image to display if the main image fails to load.

+### Events

+- `on:load`: Dispatched when the image successfully loads.
+- `on:error`: Dispatched if there's an error loading the image.

 ### Advanced Example

-Here's an example demonstrating how to use the `ResponsiveImage` component with data fetched from Flatlayer:
+Here's an example demonstrating how to use the `ResponsiveImage` component with data fetched from Flatlayer, including error handling and fallback image:

 ```svelte
 <script>